ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/unity_on_orange_pi/_review.md

             - "WebGL"
             - "Android"
             - "Windows, Mac, Linux"
-        correct_answer: 2
+        correct_answer: 3
         explanation: >
             Droid OS runs Android SDKs

     - questions:
         question: >
-            You run the game on the Orange Pi by clicking on the APK file
+            You run the game on the Orange Pi by clicking on the APK file.
         answers:
             - "True"
             - "False"
-        correct_answer: 1
+        correct_answer: 2
         explanation: >
             Clicking the APK file is how you install the game.
-To run it you find the game in your app drawer
+To run it, you find the game in your app drawer.

 # ================================================================================